bitnami/charts/bitnami/etcd/README.md

 Since etcd keeps an exact history of its keyspace, this history should be periodically compacted to avoid performance degradation and eventual storage space exhaustion.
 Compacting the keyspace history drops all information about keys superseded prior to a given keyspace revision.
 The space used by these keys then becomes available for additional writes to the keyspace.

-You can enable auto compaction by using following perameters:
+You can enable auto compaction by using following parameters:

 ```console
 autoCompactionMode=periodic
 autoCompactionRetention=10m
 ```
-By default auto compaction is disabled as value of autoCompactionRetention is 0.
-By default value of autoCompactionMode is periodic , value of autoCompactionRetention is interpreted as per the value of autoCompactionMode.

 ### Setting Pod's affinity